-ENG 111 Composition I
+ENG 111 Composition I 3 credits Fall-Spring-Summer

 This course will focus on composition and rhetoric for academic and professional purposes.
 Students will practice writing as a multistage process from invention to drafting to revision.
 The course will also provide instruction on the location and ethical use of information from a variety of sources.